frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 "The Second Vatican Council says...that 'when people are deprived of this divine support, and lack hope in eternal life, their dignity is deeply impaired, as may be seen so often today.
-The problems then of life and death, of guilt and suffering, they remain unsolved.
-People are frequently thrown into despair'" (cf. Vatican II, *Gaudium et spes*, Point 21).
+The problems then of life and death, of guilt and suffering, remain unsolved.
+People are frequently thrown into despair'" (*cf*.
+Vatican II, *Gaudium et spes*, Point 21).

 "We, however," he says, "by virtue of the hope in which we were saved,